-I was a bit worried that the color wouldn’t be noticeable on my semi dark brown hair, but after watching demos of a few other similar products, I felt reassured that its use does extend further than blond shades.
+I was a bit worried that the color wouldn’t be noticeable on my semi-dark brown hair, but after watching demos of a few other similar products, I felt reassured that its use does extend further than to blond shades.
 The violet color, which is very pretty, does make notice, but at the same time quite faint.
 Of course, I would like it to be more vivid.
-The thing is, if you see someone with a vibrant hair color, it’s probably extensions, permanent color or they’ve lighten that part to blond to make it the color stand out more.
+The thing is if you see someone with a vibrant hair color, it’s probably extensions, permanent color or they’ve lightened that part to blond to make the color stand out more.
 Chalk or hair mascaras will look faint on most hair types.

-I would say it’s easy to apply, I just wish the wand would pick up more of the color.
-I’ve tried it both on dry and wet hair; applying it on damp hair does make it look more natural and less dry, but the color shows up more when blending it into dry hair like I show in the video.
+I would say it’s easy to apply.
+I just wish the wand would pick up more of the color.
+I’ve tried it both on dry and wet hair and applying it on damp hair does make it look more natural and less dry.
+But the color shows up more when blending it into dry hair like I show in the video.

 The formula is quite hard to scrape out with the wand.
 And squeezing the tube does not ensure of a complete disaster coming out!
 I’d recommend to carefully squeeze out a dollop on a plate and whisk the wand in that than trying to shake and catch the product with the wand.

 The product dries within 5 minutes on dry hair and depending on how much you tried applying.
 While the color looks quite vivid, it brushes out too easily I would say!
 Alcohol is the second ingredient, and I’m not so keen on it.
-It does indeed make your hair dry and a bit hay-like and more prone to tangles, so it’s nothing I would apply daily, but maybe once a week.
-But because of this, you get the urge to comb your hair after the product has set, which sadly results in the color coming almost off, and not as vibrant as it did once applied.
-But maybe I’m just using the wrong hairbrush?
+It does indeed make your hair dry and a bit hay-like and more prone to tangles, so it’s nothing I would apply daily, but maybe once a week or for special occasions.
+But because of this, you get the urge to comb your hair after the product has set, which sadly results in the color coming almost off and won’t be as vibrant as it was once applied.

 However, stains are nothing to fear when this product comes right off when coming in contact with water.
-But maybe it’s washable formula is a bit too easy to get rid, from my experience the color has faded well before your next wash!
-Not to say I don’t like the idea, just wish the color had more staying power than a few hours, then I would’ve been a very satisfied customer.
-But I guess, staying power could’ve been taken care of with some hair spray?
-I don’t know, it’s my first time using this kind of product, so I’d be glad if any help and tips were shared in the comments below!
+But maybe its washable formula is a bit too easy to get rid?
+From my experience, the color has faded well before your next wash.
+Not to say I don’t like the idea, just wish the color had more staying power than a few hours.
+But I guess, staying power could’ve been taken care of with some hairspray?
+I don’t know, it’s my first time using this kind of product, so I’d be glad for any helpful tips to be shared in the comments below!